 Dr. Jared Seigler:

 Yeah, I mean, a lot of the time when we work with children on the spectrum, they might be on a very restrictive diet.
-A, they’re probably not like to eat a lot of food.
+A, they probably do not like to eat a lot of food.
 Anyways, we know variety is not a very common variety of foods, not a very common trait with children on the spectrum.
 Back to the Human Microbiome Project, what they can agree on is diversity is key.
 The more different kinds of bacteria you have, the better it is.

 I just say it’s, it’s like a rainforest, it should be a diversity of life, not just pines, or palm oil trees.
 Because like, if you look at the Amazon, it’s a stark contrast between over here is palm oil for Corporation, and over here is the actual Amazon.